ryan-rashidian/qemy/README.md

 ## Features

 - CLI: Command line interface entry point.
-- Fetch: stock market data from Tiingo API.
+- Fetch: SEC filings, stock market data and macroeconomic indicators.
-- Fetch: or download SEC filing data (e.g. 10K/10Q) from SEC EDGAR API.
-- Fetch: economic data from FRED API
-- Chart: price history, linear regression, etc.
+- Chart: price history, model visualization, etc.
 - (In Progress) Model: DCF, Comps, and other valuation models.
 - (In Progress) Model: Monte Carlo and historical simulations.
-- (In Progress) Manual: built in user manual and guide to using qemy CLI.
+- (In Progress) Manual: built in help commands and info as guides for using qemy CLI.
 - (Planned) Filter: metric based stock screening.

-Note: Filing data is limited to US markets (GAAP) and all metrics are in USD for now.
-Support for global markets (IFRS) and currency conversion is planned.
+Note: Filing data is currently limited to US Generally Accepted Accounting Principles (US-GAAP) format and all metrics are in USD for now.
+Support for International Financial Reporting Standard (IFRS) and currency conversion is planned.

 ---